Energy My Way

 Discover clean, affordable and smart energy options that can benefit your family and future generations.

-Brief power interruptions caused by bad weather and other factors are not only frustrating, they can also disrupt everyday life.
 Through the use of emerging technologies such as battery storage, we’re moving Florida forward and creating a stronger, smarter grid that can deliver energy you can count on.

 Battery storage allows excess energy to be stored during times when production, especially from renewable sources such as solar power, exceeds consumption.
 Stored energy can be returned to the grid when it’s needed most.
 By pairing batteries with our solar power plants, for example, we’re studying ways to extend the benefits of the sun, even when it isn’t shining.